alphagov/govuk-rfcs/rfc-063-naming-new-apps-gems-on-gov-uk.md

 Apps and gems on GOV.UK have history followed different naming schemes.
 Recently we've established a pattern we're quite happy with, but we've never written that down.

-This RFC is an attempt to write down the current conventions.&nbsp;
+This RFC is an attempt to write down the current conventions.

 ## Naming applications